alexandre-touret/rest-apis-versioning-solution-old/docs/03-second_version.md

 The very bad point, is our existing customers cannot update their API clients before one year (at least).
 We then decided to create a new version!

-Now our customer wants to enable having several authors for a same book.
-Currently, one book could only have one author.

 In this case, it is strongly recommended to deal with GIT long time versions.
 For instance, using [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-You can also use container built on top of this workflow to facilitate the deployment of module's versions.
+You can also use and ship Docker images built on top of this workflow to facilitate the deployment of module's versions.
 To simplify the development loop of this workshop, we will only duplicate the [rest-book](../rest-book) module.

 > **Note**